Tu Youyou: Later career

 Tu Youyou was promoted to Researcher (研究员, the highest researcher rank in mainland China equivalent to the academic rank of a full professor) in 1980, shortly after the beginning of the Chinese economic reform in 1978.
 In 2001, she was promoted to academic advisor for doctoral candidates.
 As of 2023, she is the chief scientist of the China Academy of Chinese Medical Sciences.

 As of 2007, her office is in an old apartment building in Dongcheng District, Beijing.

-Before 2011, Tu Youyou had been obscure for decades, and is described as "almost completely forgotten by people".

 Tu is regarded as the "Three-Without Scientist" – no postgraduate degree (there was no postgraduate education then in China), no study or research experience abroad, and not a member of either of the Chinese national academies, the Chinese Academy of Sciences and Chinese Academy of Engineering.
 Tu is now regarded as a representative figure of the first generation of Chinese medical workers since the establishment of the People's Republic of China in 1949.